BemusedLeader10/Vanilluxe/README.md

-Vanilluxe is a datapack with the goal of providing a deluxe vanilla gameplay experience.
-It is designed to mesh seamlessly with the existing 'vanilla' Minecraft content.
+Vanilluxe is the one-stop shop for the deluxe vanilla gameplay experience.
+It improves upon the vanilla textures and models, whilst also adding worldgen and new items.
+It is designed to mesh seamlessly with the existing 'vanilla' Minecraft content for the best possible Minecraft experience.

 ### Join our discord for developer updates amd help out with brainstorming new features at [discord.gg/Ts8H5BzJRT](https://discord.gg/Ts8H5BzJRT)!
 ### Here's some Vanilluxe gameplay screenshots: